 Join us for an exciting overnight adventure to Big Cypress National Preserve.
 We will stay at the historic Ivey House at Everglades City, a small island village rich with local lore and seafood on the doorstep of the Ten Thousand islands.
 After the overnight at Everglades City we will meet at the nearby Big Cypress Welcome Center for orientation and embark upon a half-day swamp buggy excursion into the wild to explore how fire managers and biologists work together to apply fire in this sub-tropical wilderness.
 For more information, enjoy this exciting fire ecology video “Mud Lake Mosaic”: https://www.youtube.com/watch?v=cw3QSn5ES9g

-Additional Important Details: This tour leaves the conference hotel on Friday afternoon.
+Additional Important Details: This tour leaves the conference hotel on Friday afternoon at 2pm.
 Participants will stay overnight at the Ivey House in Everglades City (http://www.iveyhouse.com).
 A block of rooms will be reserved.
 Participants will be responsible for their own lodging and dinner expenses.
 To make your room reservation, please call the Ivey House at 877-567-0679 and say you are part of the AFE Fire Congress room block.
 Participants will meet at the Big Cypress National Preserve Visitor Center for Orientation Saturday morning.
-We will complete our field trip early after noon on Saturday to allow for a relaxing ride back to the Orlando area in time for your evening meal.
+We will complete our field trip early afternoon on Saturday and expect to return to the hotel by 6pm.